MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-ad-integration-agent-assignment.md

 3. In the Administration workspace, select **Management Servers**.

-4. In the **Management Servers** pane, right-click the management server or gateway server to be **Primary Management Server** for the computers returned by the rules you will create in the following procedure, and then select **Properties**.
+4. In the **Management Servers** pane, right-click the management server or gateway server to be **Primary Management Server** for the computers returned by the rules you'll create in the following procedure, and then select **Properties**.

    > [!NOTE]
    > Gateway servers work like management servers in this context.